cyclus/cyclus.github.com/source/cep/cep2.rst

 calculations should be completely separated from the system dynamics concern.
 This establishes a clean interface between these two concerns.

-For exmaple, take an enrichment facility which is asked to compute product and tails enrichments.
+For example, take an enrichment facility which is asked to compute product and tails enrichments.
 In the initialization of this calculation, the system dynamics concern hands off the simulation time (t), the time delta (dt), and the initial feed material to the underlying physics model.
 The physics model then computes the desired outputs